michelle-hwang/intro-to-bioinformatics/transcriptomics/lab-transcriptomics-01.md

 ## Assembly Assessment

-I introduced three different strategies to assess the quality of a transcriptome assembly.
+During lecture I introduced three different strategies to assess the quality of a transcriptome assembly.

 Strategy 1 | Strategy 2 | Strategy 3
 --- | --- | ---